 The Chronicles of Quelouva

-An in-progress outline of an epic tapestry of tales spanning millenia of past and future galactic history.
+An in-progress outline of an epic tapestry of tales spanning millennia of past and future galactic history.

-The Chronicles of Quelouva are a series of stories spanning tens of thousands of years of fictional history, past and future.
+The Chronicles of Quelouva are a epic series of stories spanning tens of thousands of years of fictional history, past and future; epic in the original sense of many small independent stories that connect together into a much larger story.
 "Quelouva" is the name of the setting, our galaxy the Milky Way, in the language of the race of aliens called the Ehrban, whose saga composes one third of the stories, chronicling the rise and fall and eventual resurgence of their ancient galactic empire.
 The entire series takes place in a timeline alternate to our own, though this is only relevant near the contemporary parts of the Human saga, which composes another third of the stories, chronicling the mythological prehistory of human civilization through to the post-apocalyptic future.
 The remaining third of the stories constitute the Sphidi saga, chronicling the events of a virtual world that forgets that it is virtual, takes on a life of its own, and eventually heralds the end of galactic history.

 The settings of each saga are thus widely different in scope.
 On one end of the spectrum, the Sphidi saga takes place almost entirely within the simulated world called Virtuality.
 The Human saga meanwhile takes place across the entirety of the Earth, its solar system, and even briefly ventures beyond.
 And at the far end of the spectrum, the Ehrban saga ranges far and wide across the entire galaxy of Quelouva, with bookends reaching out to other galaxies still.
 By the end of the series the scopes converge, however, as events within Virtuality reshape not only the whole world but the entire galaxy, and one human from Earth becomes the only hope for all of Quelouva's salvation.